 The Foodstuffs, Cosmetics and Disinfectants Act, 1972 (Act 54 of 1972), makes provision for the control over the safety and quality aspects of the sale, manufacture and importation of foodstuffs, as well as of aspects such as labelling.

 It prohibits the sale or importation of any foodstuff, including honey, which does not comply with the provisions of the Act.
 The Act also provides for the irradiation requirements of certain food products, which include honey, and labelling requirements on food products subjected to irradiation measures to ensure consumers are not misled and can make informed choices.

-The Directorate: Plant Health and Quality of the Department of Agriculture, Forestry and Fisheries (DAFF) is responsible for laying down specific phyto-sanitary requirements for certain products which includes imported honey which needs to be irradiated to prevent the dissemination of the pathogen Bacillus larvae, which causes American Foul Brood.
+The Directorate: Plant Health and Quality of the Department of Agriculture, Land Reform and Rural Development (DALRRD) is responsible for laying down specific phyto-sanitary requirements for certain products which includes imported honey which needs to be irradiated to prevent the dissemination of the pathogen Bacillus larvae, which causes American Foul Brood.

-The importer must produce this permit signed by DAFF before the Department of Health may proceed with processing of the application for irradiation of the imported honey.
+The importer must produce this permit signed by DALRRD before the Department of Health may proceed with processing of the application for irradiation of the imported honey.

 (Given the number and volume of Regulations and the size of the Foodstuffs, Cosmetics and Disinfectants Act itself, most of which does not directly apply to honey and beekeeping the statutory laws are not downloaded here.)

 This would affect premises where honey is extracted – (Extraction Facilities) to ensure hygienic standards are maintained and foodstuffs are not contaminated.

 The Conservation of Agricultural Resources Act, 1983 (Act 43 of 1983) (CARA) falls under the Department of Agriculture.
 It was promulgated to ensure the long term protection and sustainable use of natural agricultural resources.